 In order to control interest rate risk, the council measures its exposure to interest rate movements.
 These indicators place limits on the overall amount of risk the council is exposed to.
 The one-year impact indicator calculates the theoretical impact on the revenue account of an immediate 1% rise in all interest rates over the course of one financial year.
-Due to the low level of debt that the council currently has, and the high level of investments, this figure shows as a negative value.
+As the council's debt is on a fixed rate, this will not be impacted, so the only exposure would be on our investment income.
+Due to the low level of debt that the council currently has, and the high level of investments, As a result, this figure shows as a negative value.

-Interest Rate Exposures Upper Limit £'000 Upper limit on one-year revenue impact of a 1% rise in interest rates -258
+Interest Rate Exposures Upper Limit £'000 Upper limit on one-year revenue impact of a 1% rise in interest rates -123